bhellema/blazers/offense/4-Out-1-In.md

 The post player starts on the weak side dunker spot.

 #### Motion
-Slot to wing pass - the slot will go through the key, and the other two week-side players fill the slow Slot to slot - the player making the pass exchanges with the weak-side wing.
+Slot to wing pass - the slot will go through the key, and the other two week-side players fill the slot Slot to slot - the player making the pass exchanges with the weak-side wing.

 #### Ball Reversal Rule